NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Leukodaemon.md

 abilities_mid:
   - name: ""
   - name: "Infectious Aura"
     desc: " (aura,disease) 30 feet.
 Leukodaemons radiate infection.
 All creatures within 30 feet of a leukodaemon take a -2 status penalty to saves against disease effects.
-If a creature within range contracts or progresses a disease, all adjacent creatures are exposed to the same disease, at the same DC.\n[[Bestiary Effects/Effect_ Infectious Aura|Effect: Infectious Aura]]"
+If a creature within range contracts or progresses a disease, all adjacent creatures are exposed to the same disease, at the same DC.\n\n[[Bestiary Effects/Effect_ Infectious Aura|Effect: Infectious Aura]]"

 attacks:
   - name: ""